janpfischer/zmk-dongle-screen/README.md

   Displays the current words per minute (WPM) typing speed in real time.

 - **Battery Widget**
   Shows the battery level of the dongle and/or the keyboard, if supported.
+Change widget color, depending on battery level.

 ## General Features